A Child's Classical Music Listening List

 You don’t have to sit formally in the living room, listening.
 Just have it playing, in the car, in the house.
 It has been demonstrated that students who listen to Mozart while doing homework have higher test scores.
 Just the act of having good music playing stimulates the brain in ways we don’t yet understand.
 But it is especially beneficial for young people.
 It doesn’t matter which recording you get.
 It is better to listen to what may be, to connoisseurs, a lesser recording, than not to listen at all.

-Then there’s Beethoven’s Fifth Symphony, much darker and dramatic.
+Beethoven’s Fifth Symphony, dark and dramatic.

 Listen to Prokofieff’s PETER AND THE WOLF.
 It is a child’s musical fantasy that will delight children, and has done so for more than a hundred years.